ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v40.md

 Starting with the V4.0 release, newly created KMIP for VMware instances that are connected to HPCS now operate as single-tenant services.
 These services run within the HPCS service and benefit from the features of IBM Secure Service Containers on IBM LinuxONE servers.
 You can connect only a single KMIP for VMware instance to each HPCS instance.

 KMIP for VMware continues to provide a multi-tenant service when you connect to Key Protect.
-For more information, see [KMIP for VMware design](/docs/vmwaresolutions?topic=vmwaresolutions-kmip-design).

 In addition, two new endpoints are now available in the **Osaka** location for KMIP for VMware.